skycrazyk/skycrazyk/README.md

 - 👋 Hi, I’m @skycrazyk
 - 👀 I’m interested in frontend development and few kinds of "board" sports like (snow | skate | long | serf) board
-- 🌱 I’m currently learning all about react, typescript and game development (a little bit)
+- 🌱 I’m currently learning all about react, typescript, AI
-- 💞️ I’m looking to collaborate on --- (I actualy don't have time for that)
 - 📫 How to reach me ... email and https://t.me/skycrazyk are the best endpoints for this

 <!---